Posted on April 11, 2016

 Apple currently has the MacBook Air in screen sizes of 11 and 13 inches, so this size would fit perfectly in between.

 The source says that Apple is aiming for a Mid 2015 launch for this product, however they do note the release date has been pushed back several times already so plans could change.

-The most fascinating part of this report is that Apple is also planning to change the colours for the first time with an Aluminium MacBook, the source says that Apple is planning to add Space Grey and Gold colours to their MacBook lineup, which would be consistent with the colours on the iPhone 6.
+The most fascinating part of this report is not only that they have chosen specific companies for Mac data recovery, but that Apple is also planning to change the colours for the first time with an Aluminium MacBook, the source says that Apple is planning to add Space Grey and Gold colours to their MacBook lineup, which would be consistent with the colours on the iPhone 6.